Another commission. I was strucked by his high brows and regal look.

 What I would like to do is to learn about animals head anatomy.
 It would help to understand the planes more.

 These paintings were done back in 2015 and 2016 when I was often attending the open sessions at Patris Studio.
 I have to say they are not as bad as I thought.
 But I do need to go back and painting portraits again.
 Maybe that would be one of my New Year’s resolution.

 Chardonnay belongs to my neighbor’s granddaughter.
 Despite her busy life as a nursing student and caring for her grandparents, she took the time to provided photos for me to paint.
 Thank you, Christiana.

 I met Kirby and his owner on a walk with my dog, Kava.
 Kirby is a full blooded Maltese and is a one person dog.

-This painting will be part of the upcoming Pence Gallery Exhibit in January 2019.
+These two paintings will be part of the International House Exhibit in March, 2020.